baskuit/pinyon/src/algorithm/tree-bandit/readme.md

  The standard formula in Monte Carlo tree search

-\,

 $$ \frac{w_i}{n_i} + c \sqrt{\frac{\ln N_i}{n_i}} $$

 is often called UCB (Upper Confidence Bounds).
-It is a solution to the stochastic problem, in the following sense:
+It is a solution to the stochastic bandits problem.
+By this, we mean that the rewards that are recieved

 The Exp3 and MatrixUCB algorithms are already provided.
 Not all bandits algorithms (i.e. stochastic bandit algorithms) are sound choices.
 Refer to "Analysis of Hannan Consistent Selection for Monte Carlo Tree Search in Simultaneous Move Games".